tfresource/tfresource-website/README.md

 - title: Dynamic
   details: "Many pages are updated frequently by the best minds in our industry."
 - title: Contribute!
-  details: "Make this site better by editing existing content or adding new pages.
-We welcome content from the entire travel forecasting community."
+  details: "We welcome content from the entire travel forecasting community.
+Typo corrections, case studies, even entire pages on new techniques."
 footer: "Copyright © 2016-present National Academy of Sciences and by the contributing authors.
 All rights reserved."
 ---

-This site is a technology experiment, for discussion by the TRB ADB45 committee.
+<p style="text-align: center">This site is a technology experiment, for discussion by the TRB ADB45 committee.</p>